ehanahamed/quizfreely/docs/dev/api/error-types.md

 }
 ```

+work in progress - this is going to be outdated soon and needs to be updated (schemas validate for us (no more fields-missing), request bodies are different now (body.abc instead of body.studyset.abc), and response bodies are different (not response.data.studyset.abc anymore))

 `error.type` is a simple/consistent way to categorize errors and show error messages based on them.

 Here is a list of error types: